francesco-cal98/Pam---Predictive-Accumulator-models/README.md

-# HGF
+# Pyton-PAM
-Hierarchical Gaussian Filter (HGF) Toolbox

 ---

-A python implimentation of the HGF model created by Christoph Mathys, current Python implimentation was fully recoded for Python by Jorie van Haren <jjg.vanharen@maastrichtuniversity.nl>.
-Demo notebooks are made to give intuition of how to use the package.
+A python implementation of the PAM framework.
+The structure and methodologies are inspired from the HGF toolbox, open source code available as part of the TAPAS software collection.
+The python implementation of the HGF toolbcx is forked from https://github.com/mesoScopic-Computational-AuditioN-lab/HGF by Jorie van Haren jjg.vanharen@maastrichtuniversity.nl

+The repository is structured in the following way:

+- HGF folder: contains the scripts relative to the HGF implementation.
+- PAM: contains the scripts relative to the PAM framework
+- Demos: contains three notebooks that serves as an example of usage.

-Original refference:
+Original reference:

 Frässle, S., et al. (2021).
 TAPAS: An Open-Source Software Package for Translational Neuromodeling and Computational Psychiatry.
 Frontiers in